Decisions regarding admissibility are based on the following evidence provided by the applicant.

 - Candidates must normally have achieved a minimum GPA of 3.0 in either their major area of study or in the last 10 units of undergraduate coursework relevant to admission.

-- Candidates should have demonstrable competence in educational technologies such as word processing, e-mail and the Internet.
+- Candidates should have demonstrable competence in informational technologies and digital literacies.

 - Candidates should have experience working with adolescents in schools or other public, institutional or group settings.

 - Candidates must complete an application form, and must also include official transcripts of all previous university courses, three letters of reference, a résumé including a statement of relevant experiences, and a two-page (500 word) essay written by the applicant in response to a set question.
 This documentation must be forwarded to the Admissions Office.